HebahAlshamlan/GASTAT-task/README.md

 # Pipeline
-for simplicity I try to collect the data only from Timimi market, because collecting data from multiple resorces and try to do either Web Scraping or Use their API's it's a time-consuming.
+for simplicity I try to collect the data only from Timimi market, because collecting data from multiple resorces and trying to do either Web Scraping or Use their API's it's a time-consuming.
 - [X] Read and understand the concept
 - [X] collect the data for April and March
 - [X] Preprocssing
   - [X] Cleaning
     - [X] Noise data
-    - [X] Misspell
+    - [X] Misspelling
     - [X] Duplicates
     - [X] Outliers
    - [X] Missing Value